Lettuce Wrap Burgers

 Storing: Cooked burgers will last in the refrigerator for up to 3 days in an airtight container.

 Freezing: You can freeze burgers for up to 3 months.
-You can make the patties and freeze raw before cooking, or you can freeze after cooking.
-Regardless if freezing raw or cooked, wrap tightly in plastic wrap and put in a freezer ziploc bag.
-Thaw overnight in the refrigerator before enjoying and cook per directions or reheat if already cooked
+You can make the patties and freeze them raw before cooking, or you can freeze them after cooking.
+Regardless of whether you are freezing raw or cooked, wrap tightly in plastic wrap and put in a freezer ziploc bag.
+Thaw overnight in the refrigerator before enjoying, and cook per directions or reheat if already cooked

 Other healthy ground beef recipes: